abubinski/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-auto-provision.md

 ### Pre-migration checklist

 - Confirm cluster eligibility for node auto provisioning.
-For more on NAP requirements visit our [Overview of NAP documentation](/azure/aks/node-auto-provisioning?tabs=azure-cli#prerequisites)
+For more on NAP requirements, visit our [Overview of NAP documentation](/azure/aks/node-auto-provisioning?tabs=azure-cli#prerequisites)
 - Right-size workloads for consolidation
   - Set proper [resource requests/limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container), replicas, and [pod disruption budgets (PDBs)](https://kubernetes.io/docs/tasks/run-application/configure-pdb/#specifying-a-poddisruptionbudget) to allow for a gradual migration.
-This migration method will require properly set PDBs to ensure well-managed disruption of your workloads.
+This migration method requires properly set PDBs to ensure well-managed disruption of your workloads.
 - Verify your system node pool is active
-  - AKS requires a system node pool for system components (such as CoreDNS, Karpenter, etc.), when NAP is enabled, it will be responsible for autoscaling the system pool.
+  - AKS requires a system node pool for system components (such as CoreDNS, Karpenter, etc.).
+When NAP is enabled, AKS is responsible for autoscaling the system pool.

 ### Disable cluster autoscaler safely